Held every year in Munich, Bavaria, Germany, Oktoberfest is the largest beer festival and traveling fair in the world.

 - Blumenau, Brazil

 More than 700,000 people converge on Santa Catarina Island to toast Bavarian culture and celebrate their German ancestry.
+Celebrating with various types of beer and song, this event sure does stand out from the crowd.

 - Kitchener-Waterloo, Ontario, Canada

 The largest Oktoberfest celebration in Canada features the one-and-only Oktoberfest Idol, where participants “sing, strum or dance their way to stardom.”
+Thousands of people flock to see this event, most coming from America.

 - Cincinnati, Ohio

 Over half a million revelers make this America’s largest Oktoberfest, which sets itself apart with tons of activities, including appearances by event mascot, Fritz the Dachshund.
+Spread over a couple of days, the event welcomes families and friends to celebrate the German way.

 - Shanghai, ChinaWith a huge assortment of Asian and German fare and a special ladies’ night, the premiere Oktoberfest in China brings its own cultural flair to the event.
+Chinese culture has been added to this event making it totally unique and a once in a lifetime opportunity.

 If you’re looking to up the authenticity factor at your next trip to Oktoberfest, here are some German phrases to try and share.
 The phrases are in Bavarian dialect, because, says Scentsy German Translation Specialist Carmen Watts, “The Oktoberfest takes place in Bavaria, which is known for its dialect.
 So if you want to fit in, you must speak like them!”